 Attic insulation can be constructed from a wide range of materials, including cellulose, fiberglass, mineral wool, liquid polyurethane, and polystyrene.

-- Cellulose was used regularly in building insulation for most of the last 100 years.
-It consists of cellulosic materials like newspaper, cardboard, cotton, straw, hemp, and sawdust.
+- Cellulose insulation was used regularly in buildings for most of the last 100 years.
+This insulation material consists of cellulosic fibers like newspaper, cardboard, cotton, straw, hemp, and sawdust.
 At just 3.8 per inch of cellulose insulation, the R-value is relatively low.

 - Fiberglass insulation is made from tightly woven fibers that are light, malleable, and relatively simple to cut and install.
 This material is regularly used in blanket insulation and has an R-value of 2.7 per inch.